farabijfa/pass-to-vip-core/replit.md

 1. Verify `programId` exists in `programs` table
 2. Check that passes exist in `passes_master` with matching `program_id`
 3. Ensure indexes are created for performance

+### QR codes pointing to localhost
+Update `APP_URL` environment variable to your production URL.

+### PassKit enrollment fails
+1. Check `PASSKIT_API_KEY` and `PASSKIT_API_SECRET` are configured
+2. Verify the program ID exists in PassKit
+3. Check the tier ID is valid (default: 'base')

+### RPC function not found
+Run `migrations/004_rpc_functions_verification.sql` in Supabase to check which functions are missing, then create them using the templates provided.